markphilpot/markphilpot_com_gatsby/content/blog/2021/02_anime_winter_first/index.md

 hero: wonder_egg_hero.jpg
 featured_image: wonder_egg_hero.jpg
 ---
 After taking a hiatus for 2020 (*woof*) wanted to get back to writing about the shows I'm going to be following (or try to follow) this season.

+*Update: So much for that line of thinking...*

 Winter 2021 is definitely the season of sequels, though I'm still not caught up with [*Attack on Titan*](https://anilist.co/anime/110277/Shingeki-no-Kyojin-The-Final-Season/) and [*Beastars 2*](https://anilist.co/anime/114194/BEASTARS-2/) will be in Netflix Jail for a while.
 I will probably watch [*Slime*](https://anilist.co/anime/108511/Tensei-Shitara-Slime-Datta-Ken-2nd-Season/) and [*Quintuplets*](https://anilist.co/anime/109261/5Toubun-no-Hanayome-/) but they are not quite a must watches for me.